gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - perturbation response is bounded
 - degradation did not occur under tested stress
 - contamination remained bounded at tested levels
+- cross-role containment held at tested spread levels
+- supervisory pressure remained bounded at tested top-down levels

 ---

 # Immediate next metric priorities

-The next refinement step should be to make a small subset more explicit and consistently trackable per cycle:
+The next refinement step should be to make a small subset more explicit and consistently trackable per cycle.

 Recommended shortlist:
 - **RSP**